Target Hunger 2021

 - Local media outlets for multiple public service announcements and event promotion.

 - The hundreds of volunteers who assisted with bag delivery and pickup, sorting at collection sites and hosting community events to support Target Hunger.
-A special mention to the many volunteers from the LDS Young Single Adults group, and Evangelical Free Church.

 - The thousands of community members who contributed food and financial donations to help our neighbors in need.